CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ### Azimuth
 CubiCapture SDK captures the heading relative to the "true north" and adds this information to the scan.
 This information can be used to add the information to your scanners floor plan.
 In order to the azimuth data to be collected the the user must have agreed to use the location data.
 No position data is gathered by the SDK.

-### Speech Recognition for Room Labels
-CubiCapture SDK utilizes speech recognition.
-During a scan your users can use the speech recognition to add room labels.
-If you don't want to use speech recognition you can omit `.speech_recognition` from the scanning options.

-The room labels can be reviewed during playback using the `CCScanPlaybackViewController`.

 ### Storage Warning
 Cubicapture SDK notifies the user if the device is running out of storage space.
 This feature is toggled with the `.storageWarnings` scanning option.